ldapjs/node-ldapjs/docs/server.md

 ### typesOnly

 Whether to return only the names of attributes, and not the values.
-Defaults to false.
-Note that ldapjs will take care of this for you.
+Defaults to 'false'.  ldapjs will take care of this for you.

 ### filter

 The [filter](/filters.html) object that the client requested.
-Notably this has a `matches()` api on it that you can leverage.
+Notably this has a `matches()` method on it that you can leverage.
 For an example of introspecting a filter, take a look at the ldapjs-riak source.

 ### attributes